cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/deposit.md

 ## Go to the next step!

-You have deposited ether to Plasma successfully.
+You have now deposited your Ether to Plasma.

-Now it's time to check your balance to see if your deposit was successful.
+Let's see if your deposit was successfully completed, by checking your balance.

 Move on to the [4.
 Show balance](/tutorial/cui-wallet/show-balance.md) step.